LISTEN NOW wherever you listen to podcast or click the icons below

 Your horses’ anxiety can turn any situation into no fun for anyone, them, or you.
+Anxiety can be triggered from competition, fireworks, thunderstorms and more.
 Beyond that, anxiety can lead to chronic health issues.
 So it is important to support your horse’s emotional well-being.

 Herbs to Calm Horses: